 Guidelines recommend that you look for the THR logo standing for traditional herbal medicines.
 These products have been approved and you can be sure that the product has the correct dosage, is of high quality and has suitable product information.
 The NICE guidelines also recommend that many available herbal medicines have unpredictable dose and purity and some herbal medicines have significant drug interactions.

-This North American traditional herb can help hot flushes although never as well as HRT.
-Black cohosh does not help with anxiety or low mood, but black cohosh can interact with other medicines and there are unknown risks regarding safety
+This North American traditional herb can help hot flushes although not as well as HRT.
+Black cohosh does not help with anxiety or low mood, but black cohosh can interact with other medicines and there are unknown risks regarding safety.

 St John’s Wort: